 11 Secret Macro Photography Tips for Beginners

-Now I am going to share with you my secret macro photography tips, the main one of which is respect for nature.
+Now I will share with you my secret macro photography tips, the main one of which is respect for nature.
 You don’t need to travel to distant lands or out of town to get an amazing insect shot.
 Therefore, the most important thing is the ability to observe and a lot of patience.

 Tip 1.
 Bigger Doesn’t Mean Better